 His research interest focuses on Corporate Governance and International Business.
 He has authored more than 20 articles in journals such as Journal of International Business Studies, Journal of Business Venturing, Journal of Management and Governance, International Business Review, and Journal of Banking and Finance.
 Professor Randøy has also been leading several research projects with both public and private funding.
 He is currently board member in three different companies.

-Joakim’s main academic interests are applied political philosophy and applied ethics, especially business ethics.
-His recent work has focused on how to get financial institutions (such as banks and pension funds) to take a stronger responsibility for the societal and environmental effects of their activities.
-But he is also interested in the individual case, that is, to what extent consumers (like you and me) have a duty to buy more responsible and sustainable goods and services.
-Joakim has won numerous international awards and scholarships for his research, and he has published articles in journals such as Journal of Applied Philosophy, Journal of Business Ethics and Business Ethics Quarterly.
+Joakim does research in the intersections between moral and political philosophy and studies in business and economics.
+Much of his recent work has focused on how to get financial institutions such as banks and pension funds to take a stronger responsibility for the societal and environmental effects of their activities.
+But he is also interested in the individual case, that is, to what extent consumers like you and me have a duty to buy more responsible and sustainable goods and services.

 Jessica Schicks successfully defended her PhD Thesis in Economics and Management at the Solvay Brussels School of Economics and Management, Université Libre de Bruxelles, academic year 2012/2013.
 Continuing in line with her previous research on the double bottom line character of the inclusive finance industry, her doctoral research has focused on the over-indebtedness of microfinance customers from a perspective of customer protection.
 In addition to publishing her PhD papers in highly recognized academic journals and in a peer-reviewed book, Jessica has published a practitioner-oriented report on her over-indebtedness research with the Center for Financial Inclusion and has co-authored a CGAP Occasional Paper with Richard Rosenberg.